LundgrenLindqvist/vagrantpress/README.md

 ## Acknowledgments

 This repo started as a fork of [Vagrantpress](https://github.com/vagrantpress/vagrantpress/).
 We've changed pretty much every aspect of it since then, but we still owe some gratitude to the original authors for getting us off the ground.
+Thank you [Chad Thompson](https://chadthompson.me/), and fellow contributors!